-Joan and I met in 2014 and liked each other right away.
-I’m not sure either of us understood the attraction since Joan is neat, responsible, well dressed and enjoys detailed photography while I am less neat, tend to work on projects like engine rebuilding and aspire to clean in my dress, so my clothes only match whenJoan pairs outfits in our closets.
+Joan and Stu met in 2014 and liked each other right away.
+I’m not sure either of us understood the attraction since Joan is neat, responsible, well dressed and enjoys fine photography while I am less neat, tend to work on projects like engine rebuilding and aspire to clean in my dress, so my clothes only match whenJoan pairs outfits in our closets.
 I believe we are better together because of our differences – the colors match and everything works.

 The Gabe Goldberg Relationship Test

 Early on in the relationship, Joan agreed to take the “Gabe Goldberg Relationship Test,” a big risk showing bravery on her part.
 Gabe had introduced me to Ethiopian food years ago at a technical meeting.
 I enjoyed it, continued to meet Gabe for dinner, and shared stories for several years.
 Gabe was, I’m guessing, approaching 50 when he met his soon-to-be wife, Kim.
 His seminal requirement for a relationship was the prospective candidate enjoyed eating the generally lamb and beef based finger food served with injera, a flat Ethiopian bread instead of a knife and fork.
-Kim rose to the occasion, ordered every vegetable on the menu and Gabe immediately married her.
+Kim, a long term vegetarian, rose to the occasion, ordered every vegetable on the menu and Gabe immediately married her.
 We look forward to meeting Kim and Gabe for dinner whenever we are in the DC area.

 Joan isn’t a vegetarian but does lean toward fish-based dishes when we go out.
 On our first date at Queen of Sheba she suggested a fish dish, Asa Tibs, as one of our “meat” dishes.
 Everything is served on a single plate the size of a pizza dish that is covered with injura.
 We dug in and I believe Joan enjoyed the lamb as much as I enjoyed the Asa Tibs fish.
 The local menu has fish, beef, lamb and chicken plus ten or so vegetables prepared in various sauces.
-We try to find an Ethiopian restaurant wherever we travel and frequent the only Ethiopian place in Palm Beach.
+We are sorry to see Queen of Sheba closed for Covid and hope she returns soon.

-Small Power Trawler
+Shearwater IV, a Small Power Trawler

-We purchased our first power boat, a Ranger Tug, and immediately named her Shearwater IV.
+We purchased our first power boat, a Ranger Tug, and named her Shearwater IV.
 It was a smaller 25′ version of the Down East fishing boats that are so popular in Maine.

 Joan and I shared lots of time on Shearwater IV.
 We loved to go out to dinner, sail up to the dock at the Broward Center for Performing Arts for a show or concert, and visit with friends.
 We made several trips across Lake Okeechobee to a Ranger Rendezvous, and a trip South on Florida Bay from Fort Myers to the Keys.